 Polly’s life is in ruins: in one fell swoop, she’s lost her business, her boyfriend, and her flat.
 She can’t afford a place in town, so she’s forced to move out of the city—way out of the city, to a remote British island town, in a flat above an abandoned shop.
 (Everyone’s reaction to her new home: shouldn’t this place be condemned?)
 Polly turns to baking to cheer herself up, and before long her favorite hobby turns into something more substantial than she ever dared to dream.
-This is absolutely chick lit, but it’s multilayered and well-written chick lit.
 (Many readers will appreciate the lack of lascivious scenes.
 Her characters aren’t all chaste, but that action happens offscreen.)
-A sweet story about starting over, with lots of heart, perfect for fans of Emily Giffin and Jojo Moyes.
+A sweet and multilayered story about starting over, with lots of heart, perfect for fans of Emily Giffin and Jojo Moyes.

 In the bestselling tradition of Jojo Moyes and Jennifer Weiner, Jenny Colgan’s moving, funny, and unforgettable novel tells the story of a heartbroken young woman who turns a new page in her life . . . by becoming a baker in the town of Cornwall